Debugging Guide for Workspaces

 Note: When the change seems related to a specific computer, you can Generate a System Information File for each environment to help narrow down the differences.

-In some cases, it may be possible that the issue is caused by something outside of the FME software.
-In this test, you should attempt to replicate the same functionality without using any FME software and see if the root cause can be discovered.
-This is an essential step when working with components such as databases, web applications, complex formats, and python scripts.
+In some cases, the issue may be caused by something outside of the FME software.
+In this test, attempt to replicate the same functionality without using FME software and see if the root cause can be identified.
+This is an essential step when working with components such as databases, web applications, complex formats, and Python scripts.

 Direct to the Source Examples: